-A few months ago I had the opportunity to go to Frankfurt for a day.
-To be honest I didn’t know much about the city then, nor do I know much about it now, except that it is the country’s financial hub and home to several banks and corporate headquarters.
-I’m sure my overly stereotyped idea of Frankfurt is fairly inaccurate and narrow; I know the city also has a lot to offer in terms of culture, education and tourism; which means I need to go back and experience all of that.
+Back in 2017 I had the opportunity to go to Frankfurt for a day.
+I didn’t know much about the city then, nor do I know much about it now, except that it is the country’s financial hub and home to several banks and corporate headquarters.
+I’m sure my overly stereotyped idea of Frankfurt is fairly inaccurate and narrow.
+I know the city also has a lot to offer in terms of culture, education and tourism; which means I need to go back and experience all of that.
 But for now I guess what I can say is that Frankfurt is a pleasant little surprise!
-I was there by myself and spent the entirety of my day walking around, exploring my surroundings and like every city in Germany, once I found the Altstadt, everything started to flow and the city came to life.
+I was there by myself and spent the entirety of my day walking around, exploring my surroundings and like every other city in Germany, once I found the Altstadt part of town, everything started to flow and the city came to life.

-I walked by so many small bookstores, cute little stores and restaurants, and they always catch my attention.
-But I guess in the end what really won me over was the famous Frankfurt Cathedral and the delightful Römerberg – the perfect German postcard.
+I walked by so many small bookstores, some quirky little stores and restaurants.
+But I guess in the end what really won me over was the famous Frankfurt Cathedral and the charming Römerberg square – the perfect German postcard.